Understanding Web Analysis

 What exactly does a web analytics tool measure?
 To put it simply, it gives you an estimate of what happened on a website.

-With few exceptions, web analytics tools only capture a sampling of the activity on a website.
+With few exceptions, web analytics tools only capture most of the activity on a website.
 Generally, the sample is quite high, like 95%, but it is only a sample.
 A survey, if you will.

-The Web is fluid and anonymous by nature.
-Web analytics tools try to go against that nature, and with surprising success when you consider that the Web is trying to hide people.
+The Web is anonymous by nature.
+Most web analytics tools try to cut through the anonymity, and do so with surprising success.
 To date, analytics tools rely primarily on some combination of log files, cookies and JavaScript.
 These can be manipulated or masked in one form or another by the visitor.
 Sometimes certain browsers or mobile devices will handle them in an unexpected way.
-Sometimes the way the tool calculates an element of a visit won't reflect reality--or at best it will be counterintuitive.
+Sometimes the way the tool calculates an element of a visit won’t reflect reality–or at best it will be counterintuitive.
 Not a single web analytics metric is 100% accurate.

 In short, some visits are missed, some are misrepresented, some data is flat wrong.
 And there often isn't a way to discern which pieces are wrong or missing.